SAP/migration-tool-for-cloud-integration/README.md

 You can use the provided Dockerfile to install and run the application:

 In Terminal or Command Prompt, run:
-1. Download this tool from git: `git clone https://github.com/SAP/migration-tool-for-cloud-integration.git`
+1. Download this tool from git: `git clone https://github.com/SAP/migration-tool-for-cloud-integration.git --depth 1`
 2. Build this tool: `docker build -t migrationtool ./migration-tool-for-cloud-integration`

 Now the tool is built and can be started: